bgplab/evpn/docs/vxlan/1-single.md

 If you have gotten this far, your *underlay* network works correctly.
 Next, let's check the VXLAN configuration:

 * The **show vxlan vni** command displays VLAN-to-VXLAN mapping.
-Check that you correctly mapped VLAN 100 to a VXLAN VNI and that you used the same VNI on S1 and S2.
+Check that you correctly mapped VLAN 100 to a VXLAN VNI and used the same VNI on S1 and S2.

 ```
 s1#show vxlan vni